defold/extension-crazygames/docs/banner.md

 The banners have the following limitations:

-* There is a minimum delay of 60 seconds between banner refreshes.
-If you call the request banner methods more often, you will receive the following error: A banner has already been requested for container banner-container less than 57 seconds ago, please wait.
+* There is a minimum delay of 30 seconds between banner refreshes.
+Requests made more frequently will fail.
-* During a gaming session the banners can be refreshed up to 60 times (this applies to each banner size separately).
+* During a gaming session, banners can be refreshed up to 120 times.
+This limit applies separately to each banner size.

 ### Clearing the banners